 Tips to remember when moving the Queen:

 - Remember that the Queen is the most powerful piece on the board.
-Don’t develop your Queen too early on in the game or else she could get tossed around; and in worse cased, captured.
+Don’t develop your Queen too early on in the game or else she could get tossed around; and in a worse case, captured.

 - The Queen moves quickly and ruthlessly around the board and can obliterate any pieces in her path, so always be aware of her position.